kolinsturt/kolinsturt.github.io/_posts/2013-03-03-buffer_overflow.md

 If you must use C, here are some examples to help avoid buffer overflows.

-Try not to use hard coded buffer sizes such as
+Try not to use hard coded buffer sizes such as:

 	UInt8 buffer[512];
 	if (size <= 511)